Beef up your home security system with the best Arlo cameras

 Best indoor Arlo camera — Arlo Essential Indoor

 Arlo Essential Indoor is the first camera in Arlo's more affordable Essential line built specifically with indoor situations in mind.
-It comes with a 6.5ft USB cable that can be attached to the included power brick — that makes it easy to plug into any normal wall outlet — or you can connect it to any USB port that provides 5V/2A output.
+It comes with a 6.5ft USB cable that can be attached to the included power brick — that makes it easy to plug into any standard wall outlet — or you can connect it to any USB port that provides 5V/2A output.

-Arlo designed this camera only to be used indoors.
-That means that, while it's not weatherproofed and cannot be used outside, it does have other indoor-specific features — the best of which is the built-in privacy slider.
+Arlo designed this camera only for indoor use.
+While it's not weatherproofed and cannot be used outside, it does have other indoor-specific features — the best of which is the built-in privacy slider.
 This makes it easy to physically cover the lens when not in use, keeping your privacy safe from prying eyes if someone somehow gained access to your account.
-For me, I would keep this lens covered at all times unless I'm on vacation.
+I would keep this lens covered at all times unless I'm on vacation.

 While the camera doesn't feature onboard storage, it will connect to any Arlo Smart Hub, which stores footage from all of your Arlo cameras on its built-in storage.
 If you don't need local storage, there's no need to buy a hub, as Arlo Essential Indoor can connect directly to your home's Wi-Fi.
 It records in 1080p video with the ability to use built-in infrared lights for night vision.
 There's even a siren onboard that'll let out an ear-piercing sound to ward off intruders.